niko7o/discord-bot/readme.md

 # About

-Geisha is a bot for Discord created in node.js
+Geisha is a bot for Discord created in node.js<br>
 Make sure you have ffmpeg installed to be able to run the bot

 # Instructions

+Clone the repo and follow the instructions in this order:

 - `brew install ffmpeg` for video/audio library
-- `npm install` to install the package.json dependencies
+- `npm install` for dependencies
 - `npm start` to run the bot

+Start typing in the discord channel!

 # Functionalities